 It doesn’t happen very often that we pull over on a road trip in some sleepy rural town to photograph a public toilet.
 No, let me rephrase that.
 It has never happened before.
 That is, until we took a break in Kawakawa in the Bay of Islands region in New Zealand.
 Kawakawa is a sleepy town in the hinterland of the Bay of Islands, and it’s home of the only Hundertwasser Toilet in New Zealand.

-The reason why you will find a Hundertwasser project in the sleepy town of Kawakawa is because the famous Viennese architect fell in love with this beautiful part of New Zealand, so he purchased a remote rural property somewhere in the Bay of Island region and moved there in 1973.
+The reason why you will find a Hundertwasser art project in the sleepy town of Kawakawa is because the famous Viennese architect fell in love with this beautiful part of New Zealand.
+So he purchased a remote rural property somewhere in the Bay of Island region and moved there in 1973.
 He spent the best part of his late life in this community, enjoying the anonymity and the simple pleasures in life.

 When Kawakawa required an update of the existing toilet block in the town centre, Hundertwasser volunteered a design that would overnight turn Kawakawa into an off the beaten path tourist destination.
 The toilets couldn’t be more “Hundertwasser” even if they tried; you will find all the elements here, just like in the bigger projects on the other side of the globe.

 Recycled materials are some of the typical style features in any Hundertwasser project, and so you will find lots of saved glass bottles integrated in the walls.
 They add colour to the natural light, not unlike the stained glass windows in churches.
 And indeed, Hundertwasser himself once compared toilets to churches, pointing out the meditative factor of visiting both places.